 GameMaker Studio 2 has introduced some major changes to how things are done with relation to rendering and the creation of rooms, and this means that it is not backwards compatible with legacy GameMaker versions except GameMaker: Studio 1.4.
-Any project created with the 1.4 version of GMS can be imported into GameMaker Studio 2 (except on the Trial Licence), but it may need some fixing since there have been a number of things that have been completely removed from the IDE and the GameMaker Language (GML).
+Any project created with the 1.4 version of GMS can be imported into GameMaker Studio 2, but it may need some fixing since there have been a number of things that have been completely removed from the IDE and the GameMaker Language (GML).
 Note however that GameMaker Studio 2 will do its best to import 1.4 projects and create compatibility Scripts for those functions that are no longer relevant, and you should find that projects from 1.4 will still run in GMS2.

 If you are wanting to import a project from an older version of GameMaker, then you will first have to import it into GameMaker: Studio 1.4, fix any issues, and then export that to be used in GameMaker Studio 2.